wsoaresfilho/mobile-flashcards/README.md

 You will also need to install the Expo Client on your device to simulate the App.

+The App was tested only on the Android Platform!
+I cannot garantee that it will work on IOS.

 ### Clone `mobile-flashcards`

 Clone the `mobile-flashcards` repository using git: